Freddy-Rioboo/Cursos-Universidad/README.md

 ## main functinality

+I made this project to apply all what I learned in my Django curse, for this reason I create this web app.
 The main functionality of this project is read, add, update and delete curses pretending that this is an aplication for a University.

 ## What does it has?

 It is a Responsive Design in the frontend.
 This aplication has, and Admin panel builded with an super user and 2 models registered "Curso" "Docente".
 All CRUD operations was wrote using Django's ORM to interec with the database.
+But also I can share information through the API that I inserted.
+Actually, you may do CRUD operations through tha API.
 The views, was created as a functions but  also there is a view builded as a class.
 ALl models was wrote as a class ans about templates, I used some code from Bootstrap, Font Awesome, Google Font, basic javaScript code and SweetAlert.
 It is a Responsing Desing.